Suissajacob/Fern_vascular_evolution/data/README.md

 The excel spreadsheet contains three tabs:

 # Tab 1:
-This tab Taxonomic informatin for each species, categorically coded vascular architecture, leaf area (mm2), rhizome diamter (mm), pith presence or absence, and the source for each categorically coded variable.
+This tab contains taxonomic informatin for each species, categorically coded vascular architecture, leaf area (mm2), rhizome diamter (mm), pith presence or absence, and the source for each categorically coded variable.

 # Tab 2:
 This tab contains the information derived from the quantitative image analysis for over 250 species.
 Each variable is defined in Table S2 of the main text doi: